System Call & Protection

 which further calls excp_entry

 for the environment call exception.
-We now explain the first few lines of excp_entry
+We now explain the following if-statement for system calls.

 if (id >= EXCP_ID_ECALL_U && id <= EXCP_ID_ECALL_M) {